dtao/PhilosopherDeveloper/source/posts/2019-07-18-the-case-for-promoting-over-hiring.md

     <figcaption>Promotions on a management track tend to be more opportunity-based</figcaption>
 </figure>

-## The problematic distance between promotions and hiring
+## The troubling distance between promotions and hiring

 Now again consider the idea that you should do the job you want in order to be promoted.
 Again, my position is that this is great _advice_ for an individual, but a bad _guideline_ for an entire organization.
-The distinction between reward vs. opportunity should help me explain why.
+The distinction between reward vs. opportunity helps to illuminate why.

 This guideline focuses on the past.
-In that way it treats all promotions as if they are rewards.
+In that way, it instructs organizations to treat all promotions as if they are rewards.
 This becomes increasingly inappropriate the higher up you go in level.
-The positions with the most responsibility are not rewards;
+The positions with the most responsibility are not rewards; they are _opportunities_ to have a bigger impact.
-they're opportunities.

-Meanwhile, when we look to _hire_ someone into a role, their past is essentially unavailable.
+Meanwhile, when you look to _hire_ someone into a role, their past is essentially unavailable.
 You do not reward a new hire for the great work they've done for your organization, because they haven't done any.
 Hiring by necessity must therefore focus on the future and the value that you expect a